 In 1987 The Leaguers acquired the only Head Start program in Irvington operating one facility which has expanded to two Head Start Centers funded for one hundred and twenty children and founded The Burch Charter School serving kindergarten through fourth grade.
 The Leaguers has continued to expand their Head Start services into Union County with sites in Elizabeth, Roselle, and Union Township serving over one thousand families.

 In addition to providing Early Head Start/Head Start services to over a thousand children in Essex and Union counties, we have provided educational, health/mental health, nutrition, parenting skills classes, housing referrals, leadership classes, English as a Second Language, Male Involvement Initiative and job preparation/placement services to community families.
 The Leaguers developed ABC (Anti-Bullying Curriculum for preschoolers), which has been presented to over two thousand participants of childcare providers, public schools and attendees at various conferences, throughout New Jersey, New York and Puerto Rico.

-Continuing to be sensitive and responsive to community needs The Leaguers is proud of it partnerships with United Vailsburg Services Organization, The Union League and New Community, providing Early Head Start services to two hundred (200) infant and toddlers.
+Continuing to be sensitive and responsive to community needs The Leaguers is proud of it partnerships with Unified Vailsburg Services Organization, The Urban League and New Community, providing Early Head Start services to two hundred (200) infant and toddlers.